tobiasandersen/dotfiles/README.md

   last and is expected to setup autocomplete.
 - **topic/\*.symlink**: Any files ending in `*.symlink` get symlinked into your `$HOME`.
 This is so you can keep all of those versioned in your dotfiles but still keep those autoloaded files in your home directory.
-These get symlinked in when you run `script/bootstrap`.
+To further nest symlinks into subdirectories under `$HOME`, use `+` signs to signify additional directory delimiters.
+So for example, the file `topic/config+topic.symlink` would get symlinked to `$HOME/.config/topic` when you run `script/bootstrap`.

 ## install

 Run this: